stefanprodan/WebApiThrottle/README.md

 ###IP and/or Client Key custom rate limits

-You can define custom limits for known IPs or Client keys, these limits will override the default ones.
+You can define custom limits for known IPs or Client Keys, these limits will override the default ones.
 Be aware that a custom limit will work only if you have defined a global counterpart.

 ``` cs
 config.MessageHandlers.Add(new ThrottlingHandler()